DeepikaRajasundar/Devops_project_reactapp/README.md

-# Dockerizing React App with NGINX and Kubernetes Deployment using Minikube
+# Dockerizing React App with NGINX and Kubernetes Deployment using Helm
 This project demonstrates how to Dockerize a React app with NGINX, and deploy it on Kubernetes using Minikube.
 Follow these steps to build the Docker image, create a Kubernetes Deployment, expose it as a service, and access the application through Minikube.

 ## Prerequisites